 Mulching your garlic with straw, hay, swamp grass, reeds, or chopped leaves or plastic can be very helpful in some circumstances, though it is not recommended in wet climates.
-Mulch can protect against winter kill in cold climates, and in hot climates, It helps moderate soil temperatures, keeps weeds in check, and conserves soil moisture.
+Mulch can protect against winter kill in cold climates, and in hot climates, It helps moderate soil temperatures and conserves soil moisture.

+Good mulch can also help keep weeds in check.
 Weeds can easily outcompete young garlic plants, so be sure to keep the plot well-weeded.
-Good mulch can help keep weeds in check.

 Pests and Problems

 - White rot fungus: This disease, caused by the Sclerotium cepivorum fungus, is the most serious disease of garlic, and it can also strike all Allium crops, including onions.
 White rot-infected garlic plants have leaves that turn yellow and plants that wilt and partially die back.
 As the roots rot, infected plants uproot easily.
 This disease typically develops from the middle of the season up to harvest.
 Be sure you obtain cloves from certified disease-free stock because once a field has been infected with white-rot fungus, it can take decades for the infection to completely clear.

 - Nematodes: These microscopic pests, Ditylenchus dipaci, are another chronic problem for garlic.
 These tiny worm-like creatures live inside the garlic plant itself, eating it as it reproduces.
 Nematodes do not need water to survive and they can live in the surrounding soil for several years.
 Nematode infestation can build up for several seasons without much damage, then strike and take out an entire crop.
 To control nematodes, make efforts to plant clean stock, inspect growing plants frequently, and remove any plants that look diseased.